| Many

 and submits an acceptable Event

-Form for it before Dec.
-1, that
+Form for it by November 20, that

 event is listed on the ballot.